 Onsite Guided Fishing

-These community outings boost engagement and belonging, and they encourage gentle movement that supports mobility and health.
+These community outings boost engagement and belonging.
+They encourage gentle movement that supports mobility and health.

-Whether the activity’s held on-site or at a nearby hotspot arranged by staff, you’ll benefit from structured, safe, and welcoming fishing opportunities designed specifically for older adults.
+Whether the activity’s held on-site or at a nearby hotspot arranged by staff, you’ll benefit.

 Transportation and Accessibility

-Guided trips led by experienced staff teach local rules and safety, and regularly scheduled events keep you engaged.
+Guided trips led by experienced staff teach local rules and safety.
+Regularly scheduled events keep you engaged.

 - Check program schedules and pickup locations to plan your ride.